jfriduss/parse_job_postings/annotation_guidelines.md

     - note: determining to label "unstructured data" required using rule 4d-v
   - phrase: "We have been building a cutting-edge, machine-learning-enabled capability to design..."
     - note: nothing in this phrase is labelled, because a "machine-learning enabled capability" is too abstract (8c)
+  - sentence: "Our client’s machine learning products are their core value proposition for their customers, so ML efficiency has a direct connection to their value to customers and as a company."
+    - note: this phrase comes from a job posting from a recruiter, so the language is atypical--their "client" is the company that the applicant would be working for.
+For this reason, "machine learning products" and "ML efficiency" are both annotated, because, were the applicant to get the position, those are things that the company broadly works on as a whole, and by rule 3, should be annotated.